vanillartwork/aws-ss-clash/docs/getting-started.md

 - Allow inbound TCP ports `22`, `443`, and `8080` in the security group (see [1.3](#13-configure-the-firewall)).
 - Assign a public IPv4 (or IPv6) address.

-AWS provides the private key as a `.pem` file to download once — keep it safe, as it cannot be downloaded again.
+Cloud providers usually provide the private key as a file to download once — keep it safe, as it cannot be downloaded again.

 #### 1.2 Create an SSH Key Pair